What to Pack for Bali and Travel Tips

 In spite of the influx of foreigners in the past years the local Balinese culture is a conservative one.
 You’ll notice that both men and women tend to wear clothing that covers their shoulders and knees.
 There is a relaxed attitude towards foreign visitors, and you’re unlikely to have any trouble wearing what you would wear at home, bikinis on beaches are not a problem.

-However, to enter the temples you’ll need to cover your shoulders and your knees, both men and
+However, to enter the temples you’ll need to cover your shoulders and your knees, both men and women.
+Pack a sarong so that you’re equipped to cover, otherwise you’ll be provided with one and probably charged for it.

-Pack everything you need without checking a bag.
+Pack for trips of one week or more without checking a bag.

-- Easy to pack
+• Easy to organize

 What to Pack for Bali: Adventure